• Skip to main content

 What really counts is making that connection as a family and establishing the dinner table as a place where you can have fun together.
 So, why not play a game of some kind?
 Here is a great list of games from the Family Dinner Project for ages 2 to 100!

 Conversation starters are a great way to connect around the dinner table as well.
-Print these conversation starters out at home on cardstock — there are questions just for fun, getting to know your child questions, gratitude questions, growth mindset questions, and more!
+Print these conversation starters at home on cardstock — there are questions for fun, getting-to-know-you questions, gratitude questions, growth-mindset questions, and more!

 Her go-to activity at dinner for her family is Mad Libs!
 Seriously, this works!
 We have had so much fun and laughter creating and reading Mad Libs at dinner.
 My son is four, so I purchased Mad Libs Junior, which gives you a list of words for each category.
 We read the list, he chooses the word, and hilarity ensues.
 Dinner time just became fun family time (to my amazement)!
 Goal accomplished!